How Location Data Can Help You Understand Customers

 Key Takeaways: What Does This All Mean?

-Consumers are still consuming.
-Location data shows that people are eager to re-engage in the physical world.
 Location is more important than ever.
 With behaviors varying by region, state, and designated marketing area (DMA- what marketers use to define a region), strategies tailored by geography are critical to success.
-Aligning with the customers’ mindset is key.
-Delivering the right message at the right moment ensures relevance in today’s rapidly changing landscape.

 Want to read more about how to use location data for your business?
 For more information, click here.